entando/entando-docs/vuepress/docs/next/tutorials/devops/backing-restoring-keycloak.md

 mkdir -p /tmp/export
  ```

-4. Run the following script to retrieve all the data and save it to a JSON file in the export directory.
+4. Run the following script to retrieve the data for the entando realm and save it to a JSON file in the export directory.
 A new Keycloak server will run on a different port (offset=200) to avoid conflicts with the original Entando Keycloak instance.
 ```
 /opt/jboss/keycloak/bin/standalone.sh
 -Djboss.socket.binding.port-offset=200